quintilesims/layer0/docs-src/docs/reference/cli.md

 ### loadbalancer idletimeout
 Use the `idletimeout` subcommand to update the idle timeout of a load balancer.

+The load balancer manages an idle timeout that is triggered when no data is sent over a connection for the specified time period.
+If no data has been sent or received by the time that the idle timeout period elapses, the load balancer closes the connection.
+See the following documentation for more information: <https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#connection-idle-timeout>

 #### Usage
 ```
 l0 loadbalancer idletimeout loadbalancerName idleTimeout